 Best practices for staff

-Make sure whoever cleans or repairs the court is trained in these practices.
-Cleaning staff should know not to flood the floor with water, and maintenance staff should know how to test for a loose board safely.
+Train whoever cleans or repairs the court: cleaning staff should not flood the floor, and maintenance staff should know how to test a loose board safely.
+Brief training or printed guidelines help, explaining the reasons (for example, ammonia cleaner strips the finish and leaves the floor slippery).

 Professional support and resources